kayleejung/frontend-m2m/README.md

 - Add the [Dokka](https://github.com/Kotlin/dokka) plugin before you start writing docstrings.
 - If you want to read the official documentation, click [here](https://kotlinlang.org/docs/reference/kotlin-doc.html).
 ### Class
+- for each class, make a new file
+- at the tope of the file, make a comment about what the class represents

 ### Method